samba/container-technical-on-boarding/README.md

 If either of the above indicate another IP address, try reaching that on port 9000.

+### Modifying task lists

+The tasks are loaded in from a [top-level yaml file](./onboarding-issues.yaml).
+You can configure these to your own wishes.
+Things to note:
+- You may modify the `title` and `description` fields for each task.
+The `assignee` field should remain the same for all tasks.
+- The `tags` field refers to the learning track that each task belongs to.
+You may devise your own track, e.g. `Learn German`.
+You would create a task with appropriate content and title, and add `Learn German` to the `tags` entry as a list item, and when the app runs, one of the tracks offered on the website will be "Learn German" and include that task.
+Tasks can have multiple tags, which you might choose to do if their contents are a requirement for more than one track.

 ### Running Locally (in your desktop)

 If you prefer to build and run this in Go on your desktop environment,